cons00000/Project-lung-cancer/README.md

 - Document best practices for applying XAI to evaluate model behavior in a clinical context.

 ## Key Features
-- **End-to-End Inference Pipeline:** From data preprocessing and segmentation to prediction and explanation using pre-trained models.
+- **End-to-End Inference Pipeline:** From data preprocessing and segmentation to prediction and explanation using a pre-trained model.
-- **State-of-the-Art Model Application:** Implements the **DuneAI** model for segmentation and classification.
+- **State-of-the-Art Model Application:** Implements the **DuneAI** model for segmentation.
 An implementation for a second model (**UnSegMedGAT**) is included, though its pre-trained weights were not available.
-- **Deep Explainability:** Leverages a wide array of XAI techniques (Saliency, Integrated Gradients, Grad-CAM) to provide a holistic view of the model's decision-making.
+- **Deep Explainability:** Leverages a wide array of XAI techniques to provide a holistic view of the model's decision-making.
 - **Clinical Focus:** Grounds the analysis in established medical standards like TNM staging to assess practical utility.

 ## Project Pipeline